rahul-gharat/dronahq-docs/docs/app-scripting-and-code/dataquery-trigger-method.md

 ## How to Use It

-To utilize the `DATAQUERY._data-query-name_.trigger()` method in your custom JavaScript data queries, follow these
+To utilize the `DATAQUERY._data-query-name_.trigger()` method in your custom JavaScript code, follow these steps:
-steps:

 1. Create a New Data Query: